19hours/sg-statutes/Acts/Income Tax Act.md

 the return shall be made and delivered by the attorney, agent, manager or factor of the firm in Singapore.

-16(3) If a return in relation to the partnership for any year of assessment has not been made, the person required to make the return under subsection (1) or (2) (as the case may be) shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of the income from all sources of the partnership, and the names and identification numbers of all the partners together with the amount of the share of the income to which each partner was entitled for that year.
+\*(3) If a return in relation to the partnership for any year of assessment has not been made, the person required to make the return under subsection (1) or (2) (as the case may be) shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of the income from all sources of the partnership, and the names and identification numbers of all the partners together with the amount of the share of the income to which each partner was entitled for that year.

 [53/2007]

-16Subsection (3) shall have effect from the year of assessment 2009.
+\*Subsection (3) shall have effect from the year of assessment 2009.

 (4) In this section, “general partner” has the same meaning as in the Limited Partnerships Act 2008 (Act 37 of 2008).

 71A\.
-[Repealed by Act 49/2004]
+[Act 49/2004]

 ## PART XVII